eProsima/ros2_documentation/source/Tutorials/Advanced/Discovery-Server/Discovery-Server.rst

     Although it is possible to run the ROS 2 Daemon as a **Server**, this is not recommended since the daemon will stop after two hours of inactivity, taking the **Server** down with it.

-Below you can find a XML configuration profile, which for this tutorial, should be saved in the working directory as ```super_client_configuration_file.xml``` file.
+Below you can find a XML configuration profile, which for this tutorial should be saved in the working directory as ```super_client_configuration_file.xml``` file.
 This file will configure every new participant using it, as a **Super Client**.

 .. code-block:: xml